 When and how did you realise that this is what you want to do?

-What are the hurdles you had to face to reach where you are today or was it fairly easier for you compared to some others?
+What were the hurdles you had to face initially to reach where you are today?

 Please share some of the highpoints of your journey?